 To make ahead the sangria, simply prepare the chopped fruits and alcohol mixture separately.
 Then, store in the fridge and assemble the drink just before serving.

 Alcohol should be consumed in moderation.
 Even if this keto sangria is lower in carbs than other Sangria recipes, it has the same effect on health as any alcohol-based drink.
-It will get you drunk if you overdrink it.
+It will make your head spin if you overdrink it.

 As a general rule, one serving of keto Sangria is 1/2 cup max and contains 3.3 grams of net carbs.